Learn how to start an EJBCA Community Docker container with client certificate authenticated access.

 - A browser warning is shown as you have not added the Management CA to the list of trusted roots in your certificate store (nor will you need to for this example).
 Accept this warning by clicking Advanced and then clicking through the warning.

-- On the EJBCA Public Web Keystore Enrollment page, enter the username "superadmin" (case sensitive) and the password from the console output and click OK.
+- On the EJBCA RA Web Enrollment with Enrollment code page, enter the password from the console output and click Check.

-On the Token Certificate Enrollment page, select a key algorithm and length in the Key specification list, for example RSA 2048 bits, and click Enroll to generate a file named superadmin.p12 and download the file.
+Select a key algorithm and length from the Key algorithm list, for example RSA 2048 bits, and click Download PKCS#12 to generate a file named SuperAdmin.p12 and download the file.

 Step 4 - Import certificate into browser